Mayfly277/mayfly277.github.io/_posts/2022-07-07-GOADv2-pwning-part3.md

 ![bloodhound_acl.png](/assets/blog/GOAD/bloodhound_acl.png)

-- If you want to dig more i recommand the following article with a lot of usefull informations and queries :
+- If you want to dig more I recommend the following articles with a lot of useful informations and queries :
     - [https://en.hackndo.com/bloodhound/](https://en.hackndo.com/bloodhound/)
     - [https://hausec.com/2019/09/09/bloodhound-cypher-cheatsheet/](https://hausec.com/2019/09/09/bloodhound-cypher-cheatsheet/)

-On the next article we will start to play with poisoning and ntlm relay : [Goad pwning part4]({% link _posts/2022-07-12-GOADv2-pwning-part4.md %})
+In the next article we will start to play with poisoning and ntlm relay : [Goad pwning part4]({% link _posts/2022-07-12-GOADv2-pwning-part4.md %})